vkom56000/cse15l-lab-reports/lab5.md

-## previous commands
+## Previous Commands
 In lab report 3 we were asked to choose one command and find 4 new ways to use them.
 I decided to use the grep command and I found 4 alternate ways to use the grep command.
 The first alternate way I found to use grep was. ``grep -rl "word`` this command searches recursively and lists all the files that contain the word frightening.
 The second alternate way I found to use grep was `` grep -n "word FileName`` This command lists the line number of where a specific word exists in a file.
 The output shows the line number first and then the entire line listed out for you.
 The third alternate way I found to use grep was ``grep -v "word" FileName`` This command looks throuh the file for a particular word and it inverts it so that all the lines that do not contain the word are returned instead.
 The final alterate way I found to use grep was `` grep -E '[character range]{# of characters}' FileName``.
 This method looks for a specific character range in the words and the number of characters allowed and returned all the lines that contain instances that pass the conditions.

-## new commands
+## New Commands

-4 alternates ways to use the find command are:
+Four alternates ways to use the find command are:
 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)
 $ find written_2 *txt f mtime +30 -exec rm {} \;